 Debt is often what gets a company killed.
-If the banks refuse to lend to a company which is dependent on debt it’s game over and the companies I buy are not top of many banks lend-to lists.
-Debt can be measured in many ways, but I tend to use net gearing, which is gearing based on net debt, which is interest bearing debt minus cash and equivalents.
+If the banks refuse to lend to a company which is dependent on debt it’s game over and the companies I buy are not top of many banks’ lend-to lists.
+Debt can be measured in many ways, but I tend to use net gearing, which is gearing based on net debt, which is interest-bearing debt minus cash and equivalents.
 What exactly is low debt is debatable and I don’t have a hard rule, but certainly less than 100% of tangible equity.

-Once I have added a nice cheap strong company to my portfolio I only check on it’s market value once a week.
+Once I have added a nice cheap strong company to my portfolio I only check on its market value once a week.
 Each week I take a quick look to see if the market value has reached the book value.
-The answer is usually no. It’s usually no for many months if not longer.
-Sometimes there will be a dividend, for which I am truly grateful, but these aren’t that common since many of my holdings are loss making.
+The answer is usually no. It’s usually not for many months if not longer.
+Sometimes there will be a dividend, for which I am truly grateful, but these aren’t that common since many of my holdings are loss-making.
 Something has to happen to move the market price, so I sit and wait for something to happen.

 And talking of getting out, if I can sell a company and turn its book value into cold hard cash then I will.
 Once the market price equals the book price I see no sense in hanging on.
-During my holding period the original £1,000 has turned into £1,500, perhaps with some small dividend paid out in the year or three I had to wait.
-Now I have £1,500 cash in my hands, so I go right back to the market looking for that pound fifty on sale for a pound, or in this case £2,250, at which point it all begins again.
+During my holding period, the original £1,000 has turned into £1,500, perhaps with some small dividend paid out in the year or three I had to wait.
+Now I have £1,500 cash in my hands, so I go right back to the market looking for that pound fifty on sale for a pound, or in this case, £2,250, at which point it all begins again.